 Understanding the Evidence

-In the UK statistical system, long-term international migrants are defined as people who move into and out of the country for at least 12 months.
+In the UK statistical system, long-term international migrants are defined as people who move into or out of the country for at least 12 months.
 Net migration is the balance between immigration and emigration over a given time period. ...
-Click to read more.In demographic terms, natural change—i.e., the difference between the number of births and deaths—measures the contribution of vital events to the population dynamics.
+Click to read more.In demographic terms, natural change – i.e., the difference between the number of births and deaths – measures the contribution of vital events to the dynamics of the population.
 Immigration and emigration contribute to population change both by altering the number of individuals in the country at a given time (direct contribution) and by affecting natural change (indirect contribution).

 Population estimates